Gov. Sununu to Provide Update on Coronavirus in NH

-Gov. Chris Sununu is expected to provide a Thursday afternoon update on the coronavirus response in New Hampshire.
+Gov. Chris Sununu is expected to provide an update Tuesday afternoon on the coronavirus response in New Hampshire.

-The governor is set to speak at a 3 p.m. news conference.
+The governor is scheduled to speak at a news conference at 3 p.m.

+Earlier in the day, Sununu announced on Twitter that New Hampshire has secured another "shipment of lifesaving PPE."
+The more than 400,000 gowns will be delivered to the Department of Veteran Affairs and distributed to facilities across the state.

+As of Monday, no new deaths were reported as a result of COVID-19, the disease caused by the new coronavirus.
+The death toll in the Granite State now stands at 398, according to the Department of Health and Human Services.

 On Tuesday, Sununu announced guidance for how New Hampshire public schools should reopen this fall amid the coronavirus pandemic.